tylergaw/js-osx-app-examples/README.md

 used in OS X Applications.
 The goal is to help people learn how to build apps by showing clear, atomic examples.

+These aren't exhaustive examples.
+Most of them are as basic as possible.
+The idea isn't to show everything that can be done, it's to give a solid foundation to get you started.

-NOTE: You will need the OS X Yosemite Developer Preview to run any of the example apps or edit their code.
+**NOTE: You will need the OS X Yosemite Developer Preview to run any of the example apps or edit the code.**

 ### Running
 You can run any of the example apps by double clicking them.